arda-guler/HaritaWars/README.md

 To start a game, simply run 'game.py'.
 It will ask you to specify a map file name from maps/ folder - you can leave it blank to start a random one.

 A visualizer window will appear, with colorful regions placed around the map.
 Since the game is completely AI-driven, you don't have much to do.
-Simply press the Enter key to advance the simulation.
+Simply press the Enter key to start the game.
+Press S to pause it at any time.

 ![war](https://user-images.githubusercontent.com/80536083/132990595-80bd9db1-cf51-4cb6-98f1-0f167b27b345.PNG)